* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 One Last Thing

 And just when I thought I was all done, I realized the inside of the fireplace still looked horrible.
-Especially with everything else so nice and white.
-After looking at it for a while, I realized that spray paint would most likely fix this area right up.
-I had some on hand, and gave the area two coats of Krylon High Heat spray paint.
+Did you notice it in the pictures above?
+Especially with everything else so nice and clean looking.
+After staring at it for a while, I realized that spray paint would most likely fix this area right up.
+I had some on hand and gave the area two coats of Krylon High Heat spray paint.

 The End Result

 I’m extremely pleased with how this fireplace turned out and even more so with how little money I spent on this project overall.
-Since I used paint and supplies I already had, this whitewash portion came to $0.
-I did spend $13 on “new” décor items which included the artwork, flowers and the cute metal basket on the hearth.
-The rest of the items came from elsewhere in the house or was on the mantel before.
-Can’t wait to decorate it for Christmas!
+Since I used paint and supplies I already had, the whitewash portion came to $0.
+I spent $13 on “new” décor items, which included the artwork, flowers, and the cute metal basket on the hearth.
+We did need a new key for the gas valve, and luckily found one of those on Amazon for $7.
+The rest of the items came from elsewhere in the house or were on the mantel originally.

 Are you ready to update your fireplace?
 Go ahead, it is not as scary as it seems!